TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 linkend="???">http://typo3.org/documentation/document-library/core-documentation/doc_core_inside/4.2.0/view/2/4/</link>.
 The second level, we are going to implement in all "critcal" Actions.
-Let's look at an example with the Method :class:`updateAction()`.
+Let's look at an example with the Method :php:`updateAction()`.

 <remark>TODO: Insert Code</remark>

-We ask a previously instantiated :class:`AccessControlService` if the administrator of the organization reponsible for the offer is logged in the frontend.
+We ask a previously instantiated :php:`AccessControlService` if the administrator of the organization reponsible for the offer is logged in the frontend.
 If yes, we do update the offer.
 If no, an error message is generated, which is displayed in the subsequently called organization overview.

 Extbase does not yet offer an API for access control.
-We therefore implemented an :class:`AccessControlService` on ourselves.
+We therefore implemented an :php:`AccessControlService` on ourselves.
 The description of the class is to be found in the file <link linkend="???">EXT:sjr_offers/Classes/Service/AccessControlService.php</link>.